Showing posts with label Organisational Change. Show all posts

 • Economic market trends.

-A failure to proactively manage change as a constantly evolving process, rather than a one-off change project, could lead to the stagnation of the organisation, or worse still, its failure.
-More than 87% of all change projects fail as they need the support of the stakeholders affected by the change, as well as those who must enact it and those whose consent is required for the successful and sustainable implementation of the change project.
+Failure to proactively manage change as a constantly evolving process rather than a one-off change project could lead to the organisation's stagnation or, worse, failure.
+More than 87% of all change projects fail because they need the support of the stakeholders affected by the change, as well as those who must enact it and those whose consent is required for the successful and sustainable implementation of the change project.

 Change, no matter how large or small, must have the permission of those involved within the areas affected by the change and the strategic sanction of the Board of Directors.
 Organisational change refers to the actions that an organisation needs to undertake to modify a strategic part of the organisation in the way that it operates; this may include: